Ak-Yadav05/LoginFlow/README.md

-# 🔐 Auth UI: Signup, Login & Dashboard with LocalStorage
+# 🔐 LoginFlow: Signup, Login & Dashboard with LocalStorage

 This is a **responsive authentication UI** project built using **HTML, CSS, and JavaScript**, featuring: